 These changes have impacted Arizona businesses and impacted yearly goals and budget planning.
 By knowing more about state law changes, your company can balance your production income and employment numbers.
 Here is all you need to know about existing PTO plans to help your business thrive:

 What is Considered Paid Sick Leave?

-While the criteria of this newly implemented law is not necessarily negative, it will provide challenges for employers and employees alike.
-One of the cons of Prop 206 is that it creates more financial responsibility for business owners to handle than before.
-Business owners will have to be wary about denying an employee’s request for PTO because it can be used against them if the employee is fired later on.
+While the long-term effects of these laws are not necessarily negative, they have provided challenges for employers and employees alike.
+One of the cons of Prop 206 is that it created more financial responsibility for business owners to handle than before.
+Business owners have to be wary about denying an employee’s request for PTO because it can be used against them if the employee is fired later on.
 An ex-employee can make a claim that they were refused an attempt to utilize a benefit of their employment.

-Prop 206 changes are especially frustrating for smaller businesses who will have to find new employees to replace those who are taking their sick leave.
+Prop 206 changes have been especially challenging for smaller businesses that have to find new employees to replace those who are taking their sick leave.
 Furthermore, some employers already have an earned time off policy that combines vacation and sick leave all in one.
-It is unclear how these companies will be affected by this law change, and whether or not their 40 accrued hours will be applied towards vacation time or PTO only.

 How Your Business Will Be Affected

 New business law changes can be intimidating to all employers depending on your company’s size and policies.
 The Arizona paid sick time laws have posed potential legal challenges for businesses both during a pandemic and in the future.
 You should always keep your employees’ pertinent information on record to be able to back up your claims.

 Arizona sick time law FAQ’s

 Employees accrue sick leave at the beginning of each calendar year.
 They must be paid the correct hourly rate (which is especially important for workers with multiple rates) upon a granted request.